 Until a student has passed the 60% point of a payment period, only a portion of the student’s aid has been earned.
 A student who remains enrolled beyond the 60% point is considered to have earned all awarded aid.
 All students who withdraw, including those who remain enrolled beyond the 60% point, will be reviewed to determine whether unearned Title IV aid must be returned or whether post-withdrawal disbursements of Title IV aid are due.

-If the total amount of Title IV aid that a student earned is greater than the total amount of Title IV aid that was disbursed to the student (or on behalf of the student in the case of a PLUS loan) as of the date of determination, the difference between these amounts will be treated as a post-withdrawal disbursement.
+If the total amount of Title IV aid that a student earned is greater than the total amount of Title IV aid that was disbursed to the student (or on behalf of the student in the case of a PLUS loan), the difference between these amounts will be treated as a post-withdrawal disbursement.
 A post-withdrawal grant disbursement payment will be made to the student’s account, and a notification sent by email.

 Earned aid is not related in any way to institutional charges.
 The College’s refund policy and Return of Title IV Funds procedures are independent of one another.
 A student who withdraws from a course may be required to return unearned aid and still owe the College for the course.
 For more information on the Columbia College withdrawal and institutional charges’ policies, please consult the Columbia College catalog.
 The Financial Aid Office can assist you in calculating the amount you may be required to pay back to Columbia College.
 Please contact the Financial Aid Office for more information.